JanHerca/urantiapedia/output/wikijs/en/article/Behzad_Sarmast/Show_Us_a_Miracle.md

 I have seen a miracle!

 > Born in Tehran, Iran, in 1966, Behzad Sarmast came to the US with his family, shortly before Iran was taken over by the Islamic Fundamentalists.
 He discovered _The Urantia Book_ in his early 20's, and began researching Biblical and world myth• oo in relation to the hooks historical accounts.
 His book regarding his findings, _Garden of the Gods: The Lost History of Eden In World Mythology & The Discovery of Atlantis_ is soon to be published.
-Behzad and his finance, Marielte reside in Berkeley, CA.
+Behzad and his fiancee, Marielte reside in Berkeley, CA.
 {.is-info}

 ## References